MR

 3. Flexible Repayment Options

 Annually, you can deposit up to 25% lump sum prepayments of the amount of your main mortgage.
-You can also deposit up to 25% mortgage payments of your main payment.
+You can also deposit up to 25% of mortgage payments of your main payment.

 4. Portability